aajar/Jaramillo_CSCI2270_FinalProject/README.md

 Dependencies

-This project uses the c++ library libbitcoin and libbitcoin-explorer; Building libbitcoin-explorer from source installs the libbitcoin library as well as the libbitcoin-explorer command line tools. go to https://github.com/libbitcoin/libbitcoin-explorer and follow the instructions in the readme for your specific machine.
+This project uses the c++ library libbitcoin and libbitcoin-explorer; Building libbitcoin-explorer from source installs the libbitcoin library as well as the libbitcoin-explorer command line tools. go to https://github.com/libbitcoin/libbitcoin-explorer and follow the instructions in the readme for your specific machine. to install just the libbitcoin library go to https://github.com/libbitcoin/libbitcoin and follow the instructions in the read me for your specific machine.